rixo/rollup-plugin-hot/README.md

 Edit files in `example/src`.

-Open http://localhost:5000/stateful.html for an advanced example on how to implement a stateful HMR adapter.
+Open http://localhost:5000/stateful.html for an advanced example on how to implement a stateful HMR adapter (you'll find more information about this in [./src/example/stateful/README.md](./src/example/stateful/README.md), and comments in the [./src/example/stateful/hmr-adapter.js](./src/example/stateful/hmr-adapter.js) file).

 ## Install